TruebitProtocol/truebit-eth/README.md

 When you [connect to the network](Connect-to-the-network), you will need to open multiple windows *in the same Docker container*.
 Running Truebit-OS locally or in a separate container from Geth or IPFS will not work.

-When it is time to open a new container window, find the name of your container running `truebit-os:latest` by using `docker ps`, open a new local terminal window and enter the following at the command line.
+When it is time to open a new container window, find the name of your container running `truebit-os:latest` (or `truja/truebit:os`) by using `docker ps`, open a new local terminal window and enter the following at the command line.
 ```
 docker exec -it yourcontainerNAME /bin/bash
 ```
 _yourcontainerNAME_ might look like `xenodochial_fermat`.
 To exit the container, type `exit`.
 This will keep your container process alive in other windows.
+If you instead wish to run all processes in a single terminal window, initiate `tmux` and create sub-windows by typing `ctrl-b "` or `ctrl-b %` and using `ctrl-b (arrow)` to switch between sub-windows.

 Finally, you can copy your password or other local files into the container with the following command.
 ```